19 Free & Cheap Things to do in Tauranga & Mt Maunganui

 2. Take a trip to Mclaren Falls Park

 Just a 20-minute drive out of Tauranga is McLaren Falls Park.
-You can fill up a whole day here walking through the different sections of native and exotic trees, around the super reflective Lake McLaren, and marvel at the McLaren Falls at the entrence of the park.
+You can fill up a whole day here walking through the different sections of native and exotic trees, around the super reflective Lake McLaren, and marvel at the McLaren Falls at the entrance of the park.
 We recommend taking the 10-minute waterfall track to the unnamed waterfall pictured below!
+For more epic waterfalls, see 12 Most Wonderful Waterfalls in New Zealand.

 Location: McLaren Falls Park, off State Highway 29